keshav137/Gender-Diversity-Visualization/README.md

 # Gender-Diversity-Visualization
-A visualization showing the gende diversity at UIUC in different departments
+A visualization showing the gender diversity at UIUC in different departments